 Once you have that done, here are the file types behind the most accepted ad formats:

-*Please note that some PPC channels don’t accept certain image dimensions or image types.
-Always great to know which ones work for your PPC channel before building them out.
+Note: Some PPC channels don’t accept certain image dimensions or image types.
+It’s always key to know which ones work for your PPC channel before building them out.

 Text Ad Creation